marcduiker/azure-functions-university/lessons/typescript/durable-functions/advanced/advanced-patterns-lesson.md

    })
    ```

 6. Next implement the case where a manual approval is needed.
-For that we instruct the Azure Functions runtime to wait for an external event via the corresponding method `waitForExternalEvent`.
+For that we instruct the Azure Functions runtime to wait for an external event via the method `waitForExternalEvent`.
 We specify the event as `ApprovalRequest` and react depending on the result provided via the event:

    ```typescript
    const orchestrator = df.orchestrator(function* (context) {